 He built an email list by using optinmonster to make offers for guides, coupons, and his “best of” lists.
 He was able to use that list for email, text, direct mail, and retargeting campaigns.

-He partnered with Groupon to offer their coupons and earns 10% on every things to do Groupon sale.
+He partnered with Groupon to offer their coupons and earns 10% on everything to do Groupon sales.

 Kent got to monetize what he loved the most, home!